freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creator/first-steps/updating-vpe.md

 git clone https://github.com/freezy/VisualPinball.Engine.git
 ```

-This downloads VPE into `%userprofile%\VPE\VisualPinball.Engine` and keeps a link to GitHub.
-In the future, if you want to update VPE, it's matter of going into the folder and pull the changes:
+This downloads the latest version of VPE into `%userprofile%\VPE\VisualPinball.Engine` and keeps a link to GitHub.
+In the future, if you want to update VPE, it's simply matter of going into the folder and "pull" the changes:

 ```cmd
 cd %userprofile%\VPE\VisualPinball.Engine
 git pull
 ```

-However, you might have fiddled in the VPE folder to test out stuff, and git complains it can't update.
+However, you might have experimented in the VPE folder to test out stuff, and git complains it can't update.
 Here is a way to discard all local changes and pull in what's on GitHub:

 ```cmd
 git fetch --prune